mustafa-tariqk/foul-bot/README.md

 ## Installation

-1. Clone the repo: `git clone https://github.com/mustafa-tariqk/foul-bot.git`
+1. Clone the repo
-2. Create an empty .env: `touch .env`
+2. Create an empty `.env` file
-3. Fill it with the Guild ID, App ID and Bot Token as follows.
+3. Fill it with the Guild ID, App ID and Bot Toke.
 Reference below.
 4. Run the app with `make run` or `go run .` if not on a unix system.

 ## .env